vulpineblaze/framework_demoes/README.md

 ##### Development

- * Fork repo
+ * Fork repo || Create branch
+ * Prepare your work station
+   *  Make sure you have Git and Unity installed, as prescribed above.
+   *  Finish [the tutorial](http://pixelnest.io/tutorials/2d-game-unity/table-of-contents/) (since the code is based on this.)
  * Make your changes
-   *  git clone
-   *  Unity 5.1.1a   //double check revision
+   *  `git clone` the repo, and follow the "typical dev workflow" below.
  *  do's and dont's
+   *  coming soon(tm), since no one has messed up the repo (yet)...
- * Submit pull request
+ * Submit pull request via github
    * Provide what issue you fixed ( pound sign, then the issue number, eg #42 )
-   * detail your change (aka what you did exactly)
+   * Detail your change (aka what you did exactly)
-   * whatever else for QA purposes
+   * Provide additional info to tell others how to test your change (Prove you fixed the issue.)

 ____
 ____